 Entry and Exit

-South Africa has strict entry regulations for minors (i.e. those under 18 years) to prevent child trafficking.
-Any minor travelling with one parent or without his/her parents into South Africa will need to bring along certain documentation for entry into South Africa.
-Please contact the High Commission of South Africa in Singapore for more details and refer to
+South Africa has strict entry regulations for minors (i.e. those under 18 years of age) to prevent child trafficking.
+Any minor travelling with one parent or without his/her parents provide certain documentation for entry into South Africa.
+Please contact the High Commission of South Africa in Singapore for more details.

 Safety and Security

 If you have been to a region with yellow fever, you will be asked to produce your yellow fever vaccination certificate for entry into South Africa.
 You may wish to consult Tan Tock Seng Traveller's Clinic for vaccinations and medical advice needed for travel to South Africa.

 If you plan to trek or visit safaris, beaches or rivers, please check weather/safety reports.
 Animals can be dangerous.
 Some parts of the country are not malaria-free.

 When travelling in private cars, keep your bags and valuables in the boot and out of sight to avoid “smash and grab” robbery attempts when the car slows down or stops.

 Travelling on roads and highways is generally safe.
 When self-driving, Singaporeans should stick to major roads, check routes in advance and not solely rely on GPS (which tends to select the shortest routes including unpaved and unlit tracks), avoid stopping on highways, be prepared for breakdowns, and pay heed to natural hazards such as animals, fog and flash floods, especially at night.
 When locking the car by remote control, physically double-check that doors are locked; robbers are known to use anti-jamming devices to foil the remote locking.

 The unlicensed purchase of, or trading in, endangered wildlife products such as ivory and rhino horn is illegal and carries severe penalties.